digidem/mapeo-mobile/KNOWN_ISSUES.md

 - Sometimes photos stop working (you will see a grey box then error).
 You may need to restart the app for them to work again.
-- You cannot press on the photos to see them fill the screen
 - There is no way to delete / remove a photo from an observation

 #### Sync